bl5415356/notes/README.md

 # 2023-12-01
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and bugs, and that it's often better to write clear, simple code first and optimize later if needed.

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+It's better to first write code that is easy to understand and maintain, and then optimize only if necessary.
+Focusing on optimization too soon can lead to complex, hard-to-maintain code that may not even provide significant performance benefits.